-- 1. Increasing the extent to which disabled pupils can participate in the school curriculum.
+- Increasing the extent to which disabled pupils can participate in the school curriculum.
 This covers teaching and learning.
-It also includes the wider curriculum such as participation in after school clubs, leisure and cultural activities, extended school provision or school trips and visits. - 2.
-Improving the physical environment of the school to increase the extent to which disabled pupils can take advantage of education and associated services.
-This would include physical aids and equipment to access education. - 3.
-Improving the delivery to disabled pupils of information which is provided in writing for pupils who are not disabled.

-It is a requirement that the school's accessibility plan is resourced, implemented and reviewed and revised as necessary.
-Attached is an action plan showing how the Sir Thomas Boteler Church of England will address the priorities identified in the plan.
+It also includes the wider curriculum such as participation in enrichment, after school clubs, leisure and cultural activities, extended school provision or school trips and visits. - Improving the physical environment of the school to increase the extent to which disabled pupils can take advantage of education and associated services.
+This would include physical aids and equipment to access education. - Improving the delivery to disabled pupils of information which is provided in writing for pupils who are not disabled.
+It is a requirement that the school's accessibility plan is resourced, implemented, and reviewed and revised as necessary.